Student Success Services

 Social

-Provides you with a variety of offerings of events at Emory, including groups within the School of Nursing.
+The HUB provides you with a variety of offerings of events at Emory, including groups within the School of Nursing.

-HUB website
+HUB Website

 Join us for a variety of events to support your well-being!
 Check the calendar link regularly for information about wellness events like chair massages, pop-up yoga, study breaks, nature walks, exam breakfast breaks, pet therapy, and more.

-Calendar Link
+View Calendar

 Case Management Consultation

-SCMIS works with students to connect them to resources related to:
+Student Case Management and Intervention Services (SCMIS) works with students to connect them to resources related to:

-• Housing insecurity
+• Housing and food insecurity